 Pan Am FA 74113

 While pushing 200lb bar carts up inclined aisles, we wore uniforms made of polyester wool blend in order to look professional and feminine, yet at the same time withstand spills, sweat, and bloating.
 We bounced around in turbulence while checking to make sure passengers were safely in their seats with seatbelts fastened.
 We accepted required beauty routines involving regulation hairstyles and make-up comprised of colors that were meant to erase tired, red, and puffy eyes.
 We attempted to assist passengers with various problems and unbecoming attitudes.
-It was 1989-1991 and the in-between phase of air travel prevailed, with 1960’s glamour confronting 21st century demeaning.
+It was 1989-1991 and the in-between phase of air travel prevailed, with 1960’s glamour confronting 21st century demanding.

 Pan Am ceased operations in December 1991.